opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 This is because the video gatekeeping script will read and serve locally stored files directly, whereas for any URL hosted files it will read them as a web-client would, potentially using up your server bandwidth.
 If it's being hosted on a seperate CDN or server where that isn't an issue, then have at it.

-##### Github Organization Slug
+##### Github Organization or User Login
-This is the organization 'login' from github to check against.
+This is the organization or user 'login' from github to check against.
 This appears as the slug in the URL, e.g.: https://github.com/**opensheetmusicdisplay**/

 This will also be the slug used when displaying the "Become a Sponsor Now" message to the user if they are not currently a sponsor but are authenticated with github, e.g.: https://github.com/sponsors/opensheetmusicdisplay

-Presently this only checks organizations, but we are fast working to check users as well.
-This was a small oversite (and may be corrected before publishing.
-So maybe you won't even be reading this text)

 ##### Github Sponsorship Tier ID
 This field is presently not used.
 The base functionality of checking whether a user is a sponsor or not is in place, but this is a planned feature to more granularly control which sponsor tiers can watch which videos.